-If you suffer from dry, flaky skin, this super-lightweight formula is a great option for you.
-You can build it to a full, flawless coverage or just give skin a sheer glow without drying out your skin.
-And it offers protection from the sun too.
+If you suffer from dry, flaky skin, then this super-lightweight formula is a great option for you.
+You can build it to a full, flawless coverage or just give skin a sheer glow without drying it out.
+It also offers protection from the sun.

 If you're hitting the festival fields or want your makeup to stay put for an outdoor wedding or garden party, this backstage favourite is a great long-wear option.

-Laura Mercier foundations always make your skin feel soft.
-They're never too thick, but they offer enough coverage so you feel like your blemishes are covered.
+FYI, Laura Mercier foundations always make your skin feel soft.
+They're never too thick and they offer enough coverage so you feel like your blemishes are covered.
 This one, in particular, is especially flattering, as the formula mimics the glow of just-lit candles.

 Designed to be "the world's most breathable foundation" to be used post-aesthetic surgery (and after procedures such as a chemical skin peel), this light and layerable foundation is seriously easy on the skin.
 It promotes skin healing and collagen production while also giving a light coverage that is easily buildable.